The Best Invoice Finance Options - The Definitive New Zealand Guide to Invoice Factoring & Invoice Discounting

 Our guide covers:

-- With the cost of borrowing at recent highs driven by the Reserve Bank of New Zealand's decision to raise the official cash rate (OCR), many Kiwi businesses are taking a serious look at their cash flow to figure out whether they can continue to meet operating costs such as overhead and payroll.
+- With the cost of borrowing at recent highs driven by the Reserve Bank of New Zealand's decision to raise the official cash rate (OCR), many New Zealand businesses are taking a serious look at their cash flow to figure out whether they can continue to meet operating costs such as overhead and payroll.

 - We've published this guide to help business owners understand invoice financing services, and explain invoice factoring and invoice discounting.